uc-cdis/gen3.org/content/resources/user/analyze-data.md

 2. Download node files, show/select data, and plot with this [notebook](notebook2_canine.ipynb).
 This Jupyter Notebook should be run in the workspace of the [canine datacommons](https://caninedc.org/workspace).

+3. Download data files and metadata using the gen3-client and the Gen3 SDK, respectively, and bring them into the workspace.
+Run gene expression analysis and statistical analysis on the data files and metadata, respectively, and plot the outcome in different scenarios.
+This Jupyter [Data Analysis Notebook](notebook3_gen3datacommonsio.ipynb) should be run in the workspace of the [gen3.datacommons.io](gen3.datacommons.io.).